Best native plants for Mid-Atlantic gardens

 What is a native plant?

-A native plant is a plant that has grown in a region for thousands of years.
-Every drought, storm, blizzard, and heat wave they have lived through.
+A native plant has grown in a region for thousands of years.
+It has lived through every drought, storm, blizzard, and heat wave.
 These plants’ DNA is made to thrive in your yard with minimal care.
-Thousands of plants are native to the Mid-Atlantic area!
+Thousands of plants are native to the Mid-Atlantic area.

 Why plant native in the Mid-Atlantic?